ctcherry/easy_php_dev/README.md

 After you have run the installer above, you are good to go, the system is already enabled.
 In your home directory a new folder has been created: `~/EasyPhpDev/sites`.
 Inside of there you simply create a folder for each of the sites you want to work on, ending with a with a .dev domain (mysite.dev, or mysite.com.dev), and it becomes your document root.
 If you navigate to it in a browser on your local machine (http://mysite.dev) it will be immediately available.

 Additionally, `~/EasyPhpDev/phplib` has been added to the PHP include_path so you can put any shared libraries in there.
+And `short_open_tag` is enabled.

 Commands
 --------